 Some pretty interesting results here!
 At first glance, the -100 Highlights and -100 Whites adjustments look almost identical, while the +100 Highlights and +100 Whites adjustments look very different from one another.

 The best way to understand what's going on here is to hone in on the Histogram.

 Notice how the entire tonality range of the +100 Highlights adjustment (left) is contained within the Histogram, in contrast to the clipping of the whites on the +100 Whites adjustment (right).
 While this example is a bit extreme with the sliders at 100's, this illustrates how the two sliders differ, and how you can these tools to your advantage.

 I hope this has helped you differentiate between the Highlight and Whites adjustments in Lightroom Classic, and you'll be able to make a more effective decision for which tool is most appropriate in your next photo edit.

 - The A-Z of Adobe Lightroom Classic for PhotographyJamie Evan01 Dec 2021

 - How to Use Curves to Change Contrast and Tone in Photos With Lightroom ClassicAndrew Childress31 May 2021

-- How to Use Highlight and Shadow Recovery on Photos in Lightroom ClassicAndrew Childress30 Jun 2022
+- How to Recover Highlight and Shadow Detail in Photos Using Lightroom ClassicAndrew Childress30 Jun 2022

 - How to Adjust the Shadows in Photos Using Lightroom ClassicJamie Evan15 Nov 2022